ample/dev-playbook/docs/work/project-start/README.md

    In cases where we don't know the domain or it isn't relevant, name it semantically and concisely.
 We can always come back and change it later.

+   For staging sites, we treat the variance as though it were a subdomain.
+For example, if the production site is `helloample-com`, then the staging site would be `staging-helloample-com`.

 1. **Create a repository** in [Ample's Github organization](https://github.com/organizations/ample/repositories/new).

 1. **Adjust the Git remote URL** to reflect the new repo, then push.